 1. You are an extensive traveller and a yogi, Im curious in what ways have you found your outer-world-exploring overlapped with your inner-world-exploring?
 Or do you find you learn very different things from each form of exploration?

 I think the travels were the thing that really helped me to sit within my true sense of yoga.
-I had felt inklings of connection and had I remember on a bus in Philadelphia, and I ended up in what appeared to be a questionable neighbourhood… In my mind I just had the words, ‘The light that is in me, I see reflected in you.
+I had felt inklings of true, pure connection and I remember on a bus in Philadelphia, I ended up in what appeared to be a questionable neighbourhood… In my mind I just had the words, ‘The light that is in me, I see reflected in you.
 The light that is in me, I see reflected in you.
 The light that is in me, I see reflected in you.’
-And I remember having a beautiful dialogue and acknowledgement from another passenger, once I had just let myself not create an projections and judgements.
+And I remember having a beautiful dialogue and acknowledgement from another passenger, once I had just let myself not create any projections and judgements.
 All of this stuff I relate in yogic terms and philosophies because it does make a lot of sense to me.
-I went and practiced yoga ll over the world, seeking out classes, joining in with so many different communities… from Nova Scotia to Vietnam… it was amazing.
+I went and practiced yoga ll over the world, seeking out classes, joining in with so many different communities… from Nova Scotia to Vietnam… it was aamazing.
 But the true yoga for me was the connections I felt.
 I think yoga, the physical practice and spiritual practice made me open to all of this.
 Connecting to the lands I traversed, to the people and to the experiences.
-I remember not every wanting to lose the ability to hold space for people, to listen and really hear, to absorb my environment.
+I remember not ever wanting to lose the ability to hold space for people, to listen and really hear, to absorb my environment, wherever and whatever that may be..
 So now, with a busyness of my present life, I feel that I need yoga as a thing to keep me steady.
-The openness and acute awareness with a beautiful blanket of peacefulness is not so much of a constant state!
-It became so when I was travelling!!!
+The openness and acute awareness with a beautiful blanket of peacefulness is not so much of a constant state; it had become so when I was travelling!!!
 They are very much interlinked for me… Yoga is the moments of connection and true contentment- can happen in practice but a shared smile with a stranger down the street or a beautiful sky is often where I find my yoga!

 2. One thing often overlooked about Yin Yoga is that it is incomplete by itself.
 You seem to very much embrace its need for balance, what are your favorite things to pair with your Yin practice?

 Restorative!
 And a more fluid way of moving… I love the combination of Simon Low style with spirals and flow, strength and grace.
 I love a bit of Forrest Yoga (are you going to go to Jambo’s workshop??
-He is in Washington soon!!!) but have only been guided by one teacher who really fired me up with style!
+He is in Washington soon!!!) with Jambo!
 He sees and connects and makes you feel the yoga thing by a look, a word, a joke, an adjustment, his support.
 I also love a bit of running and training with some guys I know that have a fitness background.
 They move in such different ways and with such intelligence.
 I like a bit of boxing!
 Fun and such a different mind space.